jinkwan1115/TimeSeriesDatasets/README.md

     - [Neurocomputing 2017] Unsupervised real-time anomaly detection for streaming data
       - https://www.sciencedirect.com/science/article/pii/S0925231217309864
     - A dataset of multiple real-world data traces, including readings from temperature sensors, CPU utilization of cloud machines, service request latencies and taxi demands in New York city
-    - However, this dataset is known to have sequences with incorrect anomaly labels such as the nyc-taxi trace (must exclude)
+    - However, this dataset is known to have sequences with incorrect anomaly labels such as the nyc-taxi trace
     - Real data
         - realAWSCloudwatch
             - AWS server metrics as collected by the AmazonCloudwatch service.
 Example metrics include CPU Utilization, Network Bytes In, and Disk Read Bytes